Affine Jacobi-Trudi Identities and $q,t$-Rogers-Ramanujan Identities: -Rogers--Ramanujan identities

 where $K=2k+2$.
 We view this as two identities, one between the first two expressions and one between the first and third expression.
-In the first identity we specialise $x_i=q^{i-1/2}$ and in the second $x_i=q^i$ for all $1\leq i\leq n$.
-By \cite[page~27]{Macdonald95}
+In the first identity (second) identity we specialise $x_i=q^{i-1/2}$, $x_i=q^i$, for $1\leq i\leq n$.
+By \cite[p.~27]{Macdonald95}

 and

 this yields